-Field Des scription Workspace ID A fill-in for the Workspace nam e.
-Partner Site Workspace A toggle-box indicating that the for a Partner Site.
-A toggle-box indicating that the Workspace is a receipt Workspace for a Partner Site.
-Description A fill-in for the Workspace desc A fill-in for the Workspace description, up to 40 characters.
+Field Description Workspace ID A fill-in for the Workspace name.
+Partner Site Workspace A toggle-box indicating that the Workspace is a receipt Workspace for a Partner Site.
+Description A fill-in for the Workspace description on, up to 40 characters.
 Xref Level A fill-in for the cross-reference level.
-Enter one of the following five depending on the amount of info needed: 1 - No Cross-reference No integrity checking is possible.
+Enter one of the following five, depending on the amount of info needed: 1 - No Cross-reference No integrity checking is possible.
 (Not a good idea for Development Workspaces.)
 No cross-reference navigation except for field-to-file relationships.
 Roundtable recommends a full compile of the Workspace to ensure the integrity of the application.
 2 - Partial Cross-reference Roundtable only creates cross-references for PFILE